grafov/kiwi/README.md

 For example you can pass details of the record to a full debug logfile.
 But only important information with error message and status to stderr.

+Recipe: export the handler or setup any kind of client for setting these filters in your app.
+Then you got ability for dynamically change the flow and the verbosity of logs.
+For example increase verbosity for a specific module or a single handler and decrease them for the rest of the application.

 ## Docs [![GoDoc](https://godoc.org/github.com/grafov/kiwi?status.svg)](https://godoc.org/github.com/grafov/kiwi)

 See documentation in [the wiki](https://github.com/grafov/kiwi/wiki).